Plant Extracts That May Fight Bacteria and Antibiotic Resistance

 Escherichia coli exists in many strains.
 The members of a bacterial strain have slightly different genetic compositions from other strains in the species.
 The differences may be significant as far as human health is concerned.
 Some strains of E. coli are harmless or even beneficial for humans.
 Others are harmful.
 Some cause gastrointestinal problems.
 Other strains cause urinary tract infections.

 The Cranberry Extract Experiment

 When scientists treat the three bacteria named above with an antibiotic, the microbes gradually develop resistance.
-When researchers at McGill University in Canada treated the bacteria with an antibiotic and cranberry extract, however, the microbes didn't develop resistance.
+When the McGill University researchers treated the bacteria with an antibiotic and the cranberry extract, however, the microbes didn't develop resistance.